Phase 2 Study to Evaluate Safety and Efficacy of Cretostimogene Grenadenorepvec in High-Risk NMIBC

 Cohort A Key Inclusion Criteria:

-• All visible disease must be resected, and all CIS resected or fulgurated, as feasible within 90 days prior to randomization.
+- All visible disease must be resected, and all CIS resected or fulgurated, as feasible within 90 days prior to treatment allocation.

 Cohort B Key Inclusion Criteria:

-• All visible disease must be resected, and all CIS resected or fulgurated, as feasible within 90 days prior to randomization.
+- All visible disease must be resected, and all CIS resected or fulgurated, as feasible within 90 days prior to treatment allocation.

 Key Exclusion Criteria (Both Cohorts):

-• High-grade disease in the upper urinary tract or prostatic urethra within 24 months of randomization or any history of muscle-invasive, locally advanced or metastatic disease in the upper urinary tract.
+- High-grade urothelial carcinoma in the upper urinary tract or prostatic urethra within 24 months or T2 in upper tract within 48 months or any history of locally advanced/ nodal or metastatic disease in the upper urinary tract.

 Locations